uudecode - decode a binary file

 The uudecode utility shall read a file, or standard input if no file is specified, that includes data created by the uuencode utility.
 The uudecode utility shall scan the input file, searching for data compatible with one of the formats specified in uuencode, and attempt to create or overwrite the file described by the data (or overridden by the -o option).
 The pathname shall be contained in the data or specified by the -o option.
 The file access permission bits and contents for the file to be produced shall be contained in that data.
 The mode bits of the created file (other than standard output) shall be set from the file access permission bits contained in the data; that is, other attributes of the mode, including the file mode creation mask (see umask), shall not affect the file being produced.
 If either of the op characters '+' and '-' (see chmod) are specified in symbolic mode, the initial mode on which those operations are based is unspecified.

-If the pathname of the file to be produced exists, and the user does not have write permission on that file, uudecode shall terminate with an error.
-If the pathname of the file to be produced exists, and the user has write permission on that file, the existing file shall be overwritten.
+If the pathname of the file resolves to an existing file and the user does not have write permission on that file, uudecode shall terminate with an error.
+If the pathname of the file resolves to an existing file and the user has write permission on that file, the existing file shall be overwritten and, if possible, the mode bits of the file (other than standard output) shall be set as described above; if the mode bits cannot be set, uudecode shall not treat this as an error.

 If the input data was produced by uuencode on a system with a different number of bits per byte than on the target system, the results of uudecode are unspecified.